-Students may also qualify to take EN 1010 by submitting evidence of fluency based on graduation from an English speaking secondary school or program.
+Students may also qualify to take WP 1010 by submitting evidence of fluency based on graduation from an English speaking secondary school or program.

-The above listed grades qualify the student for placement directly into EN1010.
-Applicants, who do not qualify for EN1010 but who otherwise show academic promise, may be placed in the English Language Program.
-Applicants presenting a TOEFL score should arrange to have the test results sent directly to the Office of Admissions by the Educational Testing Service (ETS).
-The College's Institution Code Number is 0925.
-TOEFL scores are valid for 2 years.
+The above listed grades qualify the student for placement directly into WP 1010.
+Applicants, who do not qualify for WP 1010 but who otherwise show academic promise, may be placed in the English for Academic Purposes Program.